ramp-eu/Central_Sensing_and_Perception/doc/docs/start.md

 #### sensing_and_perception

-ROS package for publishing AGV's pose with covariance to be sent to context brocker through firos.
+ROS package for publishing AGV's pose with covariance to be sent to context broker through firos.
 This package is located in the Local SP.